Voldemarus/Golang_Project/README.md

 4. Stack implementation program *
 5. Queue implementation program *
 6. Merge sort with go routine *
-7. zig zag matrix - in progress
+7. zig zag matrix - in progress * - Hilbert curve is used to fill space instead of classic Zig-Zag
 8. Permutation
 9. Maps and slices in go lang dynamically